CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 Now, you can explore **Copilot** with **Semantic Model** and Prompt in **Power BI Desktop**.

-- [ ]  Tick this box to indicate Power BI Desktop setup is complete.

 ## VS Code

 1. **Configure VS Code for Data Science:**